Skaws/Tetris/README.md

 # How to Run

 The game can be run by compling Main.java via "javac Main.java" and then executing it via "java Main".
-Alternitavely opening the directory in an IDE and running Main should suffice.
+Alternatively opening the directory in an IDE and running Main should suffice.